 The appearance of floaters and flashes of light in your vision may be alarming, especially if they develop very suddenly.
 As we grow older, it is more common to experience floaters and flashes as the vitreous (the clear gelatinous fluid that fills the inside of your eye) becomes more liquefied.
 As it loses its structure, it gradually pulls away from the inside surface of the eye.
 When this occurs acutely it is called a posterior vitreous detachment.
-You should see your optometrist urgently if you notice flashes or floaters, as not all cases of these symptoms are caused by innocuous age-related changes.
+You should see your optometrist for an urgent examination if you notice flashes or floaters, as not all cases of these symptoms are caused by innocuous age-related changes.

 Small specks or clouds moving in your field of vision are called floaters.
 You can often see them when looking at a plain background, like a blank wall or blue sky.
 Floaters are actually tiny clumps of cells or material inside the vitreous, so while these objects look like they are in front of your eye, they are actually floating inside it.
 What you see are the shadows they cast on the retina (the layer of cells lining the back of the eye that senses light and allows you to see).
 Floaters can appear as different shapes such as little dots, circles, lines, clouds or cobwebs.